 There was some antagonism shown to our ship when we carried cargo between lake ports, cargo which had previously been carried by Canadian and American ships.
 I do not know if this persists.
 I made my objections known to entering ports which required local knowledge, something our Montreal agents did not appreciate.
 But we were all on a steep learning curve.
-We overseas ships were given the name of 'Salties', a future edition.
+We overseas ships were given the name of 'Salties', as opposed to 'Lakers' and we were used to some different navigational procedures.